Our commitment to diversity, equity & inclusion

 Conducting an annual equal pay audit

-AVP of Diversity, Inclusion and Community Relations
+AVP, Diversity, Equity & Inclusion and Community Relations

 Associate Resource Groups foster belonging

 Our Associate Resource Groups (ARGs) are an example of how we connect and invest in our associates and build a culture that fosters belonging, education, innovation and growth.
-Our three ARGs bring together different perspectives and experiences, foster professional development, social connectivity and celebrate diversity throughout Integrity.
+Our four ARGs bring together different perspectives and experiences, foster professional development, social connectivity and celebrate diversity throughout Integrity.

 Pride Partnership and Allies.
 Formed in March 2016, this group aims to create a greater sense of belonging among our associates and fulfill our commitment to inclusivity.
 Our Pride ARG focuses on empowering the LGBTQ+ community and allies.